Photon correlation Fourier spectroscopy of a B center in hBN: II. Standard spectroscopy

 To allow insightful comparison between resonant and non-resonant excitation, we focus on an individual emitter that has already been extensively characterized under resonant excitation in a previous work~\cite{Gerard25}.
+Resonant laser spectroscopy provided a maximal coherence ($T_2 = 2 T_1$) at short times, and an inhomogeneous linewidth of 0.75~GHz due to SD occurring at timescales of milliseconds.
 The experimental setup is depicted on Fig.~\ref{setup}.

 The sample is introduced in a closed-cycle cryostat, and excited by a continuous-wave (cw) 405~nm laser diode, which is focused on the sample by an objective of numerical aperture 0.8.
 The photoluminescence signal is collected by the same objective, and channeled to a single-mode fiber connected to a Mach-Zehnder interferometer.
 A transmission grating inserted in the input port ensures that only the zero-phonon-line (ZPL) photons are introduced in the interferometer.
 A polarizer fixes the input polarization before the first beamsplitter.
 A translation stage allows us to vary the time delay $\delta$ between the two arms from 0 to 1.3~ns.
-In the other arm, we place a liquid crystal retarder, which can be used to rotate the polarization by 90$^\circ$, allowing us to switch from parallel to orthogonal polarization electronically.
-The two arms recombine in a fiber beamsplitter, and avalanche photodiodes detect the photons at the two output arms.
+In the other arm, we place a liquid crystal retarder, which can be used to rotate the polarization by 90$^\circ$, allowing us to switch from parallel to orthogonal polarization electronically to enable or disable any interference effects.
+The two arms recombine in a fiber beamsplitter, and avalanche photodiodes (APDs) detect the photons at the two output arms.
 This setup is suited for both FTS and PCFS.
 Alternatively, the collection fiber can be coupled to a grating spectrometer for performing standard dispersive optical spectroscopy.
 A photoluminescence spectrum of the emitter is provided on Fig.~\ref{setup}b and exhibits a narrow line at 435.92~nm.
 Its linewidth is limited by the spectrometer resolution of 150~$\mu$eV.
 The long-time evolution of the PL spectrum is shown on Fig.~\ref{setup}c, where no apparent fluctuations can be observed.
 This justifies further investigation using FTS and PCFS, presented in the following sections.